 Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Conflict with or obstruct implementation of applicable air quality plans of either the Antelope Valley AQMD (AVAQMD) or the South Coast AQMD (SCAQMD)?
 The Antelope Valley Air Quality Management District (A Management District (SCAQMD), together with the Sout (SCAG), are responsible for formulating and implementing County.
-The SCAQMD is responsible for regulating stationar The SCAQMD 2016 Air Quality Management Plan (AQMP) standards for particulate matter less than 2.5 microns in diam by 2025, and 1-hour ozone (O 3) standards by 2022. hern Califor air pollution y sources of contains me rnia Association control strate air pollution is assures to meet on of Gove egies through n the ESGV. the Federal rnments hout the AP area.
+The SCAQMD is responsible for regulating stationar The SCAQMD 2016 Air Quality Management Plan (AQMP) standards for particulate matter less than 2.5 microns in diam by 2025, and 1-hour ozone (O 3) standards by 2022. hern Califorair pollution y sources of contains me rnia Association control strate air pollution in assures to meet on of Gove egies through n the ESGV the Federal rnments hout the AP area.
 24-hour The ESGVAP's Land Use Element would allow new development at densities and intensities higher than currently exist development could create increased pollutant emissions.
 Components of the ESGVAP, including the Land Use Element would encourage land use, transit, and housing transportation in order to reduce emissions.
-Depending on the Use Element and the ability for policy in the Land Use, Mobiliar pollution, the ESGVAP has the potential to affect implementation of the considered potentially significant and this criterion will be a t.
-The cons from both nent, Mobili g developme te nature of cility, and He mentation of struction and stationary at ty Element, and that would development palth and Safety f the AQMP. operation on the operation of the operat f future sources. d Safety e active the Land o reduce b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state
+Depending on the Use Element and the ability for policy in the Land Use, Mobiliar pollution, the ESGVAP has the potential to affect implementation of the considered potentially significant and this criterion will be a from both nent, Mobili g developm te nature of fility, and He mentation o struction and stationary a ty Element, ar ent that would development palth and Safety f the AQMP. operation on the operation of mobile and Health and ld encourage or oposed in the Elements to As such, imp f future sources. d Safety e active the Land o reduce b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state